 - Old newspaper, glue and water are all you need for papier mâché, although your child will need help with this.

 - Use empty toilet rolls or small plastic juice bottles to make a family.
 Draw on faces, stick on paper clothes, and use cotton wool for hair.
-When you’ve finished making the family, your child could use these new toys to make up stories.
+Your child could use these new toys to make up stories.

-- In autumn, collect fallen leaves for drawing, pasting onto paper or dipping into paint.
+- Make use of found and natural material.
+For example, in autumn collect fallen leaves for drawing, pasting onto paper or dipping into paint.

 - Use small plastic lids, patty pan cases and other ‘threadables’ to make jewellery.